LDAP Settings

 • Save: Click the Save button to store the LDAP details in the database.
 A message window pops up.

-The Authentication Type for the user is set from Customization > Users.
+The Authentication Type for the user is set from Users in Customization.

-Default Projects are assigned from Projects > Project/Release/Cycle.
+Default Projects are assigned from Project under Project Management.

-Default Roles are assigned from Customization > Roles.
+Default Roles are assigned from Roles in Customization >.

 Note